nivation/PEG-PHEMA-Organogel/README.md

 # PEG-PHEMA-Organogel
-This is a LAMMPS simulation for simulating PEG-PHEMA organogel with Lithium Chlorides
+This is a LAMMPS simulation for simulating PEG-PHEMA organogel with Lithium Chlorides performed by Yu-Cheng Lai

 ## **0_model_create**